NTDLS/NTDLS.MemoryQueue/README.md

 >**Enqueuing a query, a message type that does expect a reply:**
 >
->You can also enque a query.
+>You can also enqueue a query.
 The query will be received by all subscribed clients and any one of them can respond.
 > The async task will completed once a client receives and responds to the query.
 > Note that only one clients reply will be received.
 All other replies are discarded.
 ```csharp